Gemstones, Jewellery, Luxury and Lifestyle

 Standards Creation and Benchmarking:

-Bulgari, Cartier, Gemfields, Kering, LVMH, Muzo, Swarovski, Tiffany and Van Cleef Arpels, The Coloured Gemstone Working Group (CGWG) - We recognised members' needs to engage their coloured gemstone suppliers to improve practices and make measureable, positive impacts.
+Bulgari, Cartier, Gemfields, Kering, LVMH, Muzo, Swarovski, Tiffany and Co. and Van Cleef Arpels, The Coloured Gemstones Working Group (CGWG) - We recognised members' needs to engage their coloured gemstone suppliers to improve practices and make measureable, positive impacts.

 In 2015 the CGWG was formed out of an interest of leading luxury jewellery brands to better understand and manage the risks and opportunities for positive environmental and social impact in the sourcing of their coloured gemstones.